wshearn/dotfiles/README.md

 dotfiles
 ========

-.irssi/
+- .irssi/
+  - config
+    - Change it to match your IRC info

+- .bash/
-  - My irssi config.
+  - functions
-    - Be sure to edit .irssi/config
+    - Install screenfetch and scrot to use screencap
+    - Change GPGID and set the correct proxy